oswaldobapvicjr/performetrics/README.md

     sw.start();
     ```

->>> **Note:** You may also create a started stopwatch with this convenient factory method: `Stopwacth.createStarted();`
+> **Note:** You may also create a started stopwatch with this convenient factory method: `Stopwatch.createStarted();`

-3. Execute the part of the code that you want to profile and then stop the watch:
+3. Execute the part of the code you want to profile and then stop the watch:

     ```java
     sw.stop();